valarnet/valarnet-blog/posts/20230126-ospf-distribute-list.md

 Let's now check if R4's view of the routing table has changed in any way.
 It hasn't.
 Each router in the OSPF area performs its own SPF calculation based on the its view of the LSDB.
 For path calculation to destinations **in the same area**, *because somebody else told me so* doesn't work.

 > **Note:** The phrase "in the same area" is key above.
 If the destinations were in another OSPF area under the same process or another routing domain altogether (i.e., external or a different OSPF process), ABRs and ASBRs would have the power to influence how other routers make their decisions.
 These include the means of Type-3 LSA summarization, Type-3 LSA Fileting by setting the LSA age to max-age, or NSSA Type-7 external LSA filtering by setting the P-bit (Propagate bit) to zero.
-This, though, is not the topic of the post.
+This, though, is not the topic of this post.

 R4 (erroneously) still operates as if it has valid redundant paths to 3.3.3.3/32 via both R1 and R2.
 ```md